Anthem vs. Blue Cross Blue Shield: What's the Difference?

 Find Cheap Health Insurance in Your Area

-In California, a Silver plan from Anthem Blue Cross is $68 cheaper per month compared to Blue Shield of California.
+In California, a Silver plan from Anthem Blue Cross is $68 cheaper per month than Blue Shield of California.
 In Missouri, a Silver plan from Anthem Blue Cross and Blue Shield saves you $95 per month compared to the same plan from Blue Cross and Blue Shield of Kansas City.

 Anthem vs. Blue Cross Blue Shield: Health insurance rates